-Jonathan Greenyer established this art group in November 2016 to meet a demand amongst local abstract and experimentalist artists (in the Windsor, Bracknell area) for a forum, a network, a way of meeting other like minded people.
-Jonathan Greenyer re-newed his painting interest in 2003 and is completely self taught.
-Jonathan is driven by the need to explore new creative ideas, approaches & techniques, generally with a degree of whimsy!
-Maybe I dont spend long enough on any creative approach but life is too short and there's so much I want to do....
+Jonathan Greenyer established this art group in November 2015 to meet a demand amongst local abstract and experimentalist artists (in the Windsor, Bracknell area) for a forum, a network, a way of meeting other like minded people.
+Jonathan Greenyer is a lifelong artist coming from a family of artists.
+He re-newed his passion for his own painting in 2003 when due to life circumstances time, space and resources became available.
+Jonathan is driven by the need to ever explore new creative ideas, approaches & techniques, generally with a degree of whimsy!

 Bumble Bee.
 Acrylic on black card.
 45 x 32 cm

 Four large format paintings below are in Acrylic Paint on white paper and are based on the small stone age statue (about 3" tall) called "The Venus of Willendorf", possibly a fertility symbol; no one can say for certain.
 These are called (1) At Ease.
 (2) Pensive (3) Strength (4) Trapped

 Experimental art rolling steel balls in acrylic paint.
 Choosing appropriate colours, constraining the dimensions of the area in which they can roll when the canvas is tipped and managing the pattern of roll

 These two teddy pictures are themselves made up of Teddy shapes using a shaped hole punch.
 The Teddy Shapes were punched out of the packs from Capstan Full Strength cigarettes.
 This was acheived just prior to the cigarettes being withdrawn from the UK market following the introduction of Plain Wrappers for all UK Cigarettes.
 The second picture is a photoshopped version of the orginal image in blue.
 It works as well